Mental health patient '˜abuse' fears

 Figures released under the Freedom of Information Act (FOI) show the 5 Boroughs Partnership NHS Foundation Trust has recorded more than 6,000 instances of physical restraint being used since 2013.

-The number of examples of patients being forcefully subdued by staff is rising and hundreds of employees have been injured at work in the last 12 months.
+The number of examples of patients being forcefully subdued by staff is rising and there is also an alarming spike in the number of employees being injured at work in the last 12 months.

 The Trust is also still using the controversial face-down restraint technique, although it is becoming more infrequent.

 The figures were collected by the Liberal Democrats, who slammed the use of face-down restraint having called for it to be banned except in extreme incidents during its time in coalition, and the party’s activists in the borough again echoed the plea for it to be phased out.

 John Skipworth, the Lib Dems prospective parliamentary candidate (PPC) for Makerfield, said: “Wigan, Leigh and Makerfield Liberal Democrats condemn the ongoing and increasing use of physical restraint on vulnerable mental health patients by the 5 Boroughs.

 “When in government Liberal Democrats banned the use of face-down restraint except in the most exceptional circumstances but abuse of vulnerable patients continues.”

 The figures show the 5 Boroughs used restraint, which could include simply guiding a patient with no contact, 2,256 times in 2015-16, compared to 1,987 in 2014-15 and 1,698 in 2013-14.